memob0x/steamlink-xsession/README.md

 RKMC stands for Raspbian Kodi Media Center, which basically consists in my personal setup script for a [Kodi](https://kodi.wiki/view/HOW-TO:Install_Kodi_on_Raspberry_Pi)-first [Raspbian](https://www.raspberrypi.com/software/) environment.

-## Requirements
-The project is designed to work with Kodi 19 on top of Raspbian [bullseye](https://www.raspberrypi.com/news/raspberry-pi-os-debian-bullseye/) with LightDM, its default display manager.
+The project is designed to work with Kodi 19 on top of Raspbian [bullseye](https://www.raspberrypi.com/news/raspberry-pi-os-debian-bullseye/) with LightDM as display manager.

 ## Features
 - **kodi startup at boot**